Learning Positive Coping Skills For Managing Stress

 Do you have trouble finding healthy ways to manage stress?

-What are coping skills, and why do we need them?
+What is a coping skill or exercise, and why do we need them?

-Broadly, coping skills can fall on either end of the spectrum between adaptive (healthy) and maladaptive (unhealthy), ranging from barely hanging on or avoiding the problem to confronting it head-on and working through the resulting emotions, for instance.
+Broadly, coping skills—also called coping mechanisms or coping strategies—can fall anywhere on the spectrum between adaptive (healthy) and maladaptive (unhealthy).
+They may range from barely hanging on or avoiding the problem to confronting it head-on and working through the resulting emotions, for instance.

-Adaptive or healthy coping skills typically help reduce stress and bring about feelings of comfort, balance, and competence in handling the challenges you're faced with.
-Maladaptive coping may feel better initially but is generally counterproductive, often leaving you feeling worse and harming you in the long run.
+Adaptive or positive coping skills typically help reduce stress and bring about feelings of comfort, balance, and competence in handling the challenges you're faced with.
+Maladaptive coping may feel better initially but is generally counterproductive, often leaving you feeling worse and even harming you in the long run.

 Getty/Vadym Pastukh